Psychology

 Course content

-- Clinical and health psychology
+- evolutionary psychology

-- Visual perception and human cognition
+- perception and cognition

-- Development psychology
+- social psychology

-- Forensic psychology.
+- forensic psychology.

 Information for international students